-The usual tourist route on a hop on hop off bus is in my opinion a must for any first time visitor, but equally good and another must is a cruise on the Thames down to Greenwich and the barrier.
-While there we also walked along the south bank, strolled thru the bank district, and revisited portobello road market with our friends.
+The usual tourist route on a hop-on/hop-off bus is in my opinion a must for any first time visitor, but equally good and another must is a cruise on the Thames down to Greenwich and the barrier.
+While there we also walked along the south bank, strolled through the bank district, and revisited Portobello Road Market with our friends.

 The flower show was however the main attraction and reason for this visit.

 Chelsea is a show that you really need to pre-book tickets for.
 It seems to be a sell out every year because the overall size of the event is limited by its location.
 So turning up and hoping to buy a ticket is unlikely to pay dividends, however the inevitable scalpers are around when you get out of the tube at Sloane street station, if you are desperate.

 The show is held each year in the grounds of the Royal Chelsea hospital, and with the limitations placed by the site the crowds attending each day are huge.

 Expect a crowd

 Literally as soon as you alight from the tube station you can just follow along in the wake of the rest of humanity, because they are all pretty much going to the same place.
 The closer you get the more crowded it all seems as lines of people all converge on the nominated entry points.
 Having said that, entry is quick and well-resourced so you are not waiting long to enter the gates.